HerrPixel/HerrPixel/README.md

 Though I have worked with most progamming languages out there, like **Java**, [**TypeScript**](https://www.typescriptlang.org/) or [**Go**](https://go.dev/).

+If you are interested in finding more about my scientific journey, including publications and talks, visit **[jonasseiler.de](https://jonasseiler.de)**

 ## Projects
 I am a big fan of the yearly [Advent of Code](https://adventofcode.com/).
 Below you can find my solutions for the last few years: